RosettaCommons/documentation/application_documentation/rna/auto-drrafter.md

 ##Required input files
 The following input files are required:
 `fasta.txt`: The FASTA file listing the full sequence of your RNA molecule.
-It should contain one line that starts with '>' and lists the chain and residue numbers for the sequence, e.g. A:1-35. *Currently auto-DRRAFTER can only handle single chain RNAs.*
+It should contain one line that starts with '>' and lists the chain and residue numbers for the sequence, e.g. A:1-35.
+The RNA sequence should be specified with lower-case letters. *Currently auto-DRRAFTER can only handle single chain RNAs.*
 `secstruct.txt`: A file containing the secondary structure of the complex in dot-bracket notation.
 The secondary structure should be the same length as the sequence found in the fasta file.
 This secondary structure will be enforced during the auto-DRRAFTER modeling.
 We recommend verifying predicted secondary structures biochemically with [M2-seq](https://doi.org/10.1073/pnas.1619897114).
 `map.mrc`: The density map file in mrc format.
 `job_submission_template.sh`: This should be a job submission script for the cluster you’re planning to run your job on.
 For example, it might look something like this: